AlirezaAhani/alirezaahani.github.io/posts/api-extraction-from-tehran-bus-app.md

 }
 ```
 Looks like they are using `retrofit2` for their API calls and transforming them into objects.
 Interestingly there is also a `SubwayStationETA` API endpoint, but it looks like it is broken in the app.
-With further inspection of the code, I found a url linking to a sqlite database, which all bus stations, their coordinates and names are saved.
+With further inspection of the code, I found a URL linking to a SQLite database, which all bus stations, their coordinates and names are saved.
 ```java
 package com.irantracking.tehranbus.common.api;